cta-observatory/pyirf/docs/interpolation.rst

 Most methods support an arbitrary number of interpolation dimensions although it is strongly advised to limit those for reasonable results.
-The herein provided functionalities can e.g. be used to interpolate IRFs for zenith angles of 20° and 40° to 30°.
+The herein provided functionalities can e.g. be used to interpolate the IRF for a zenith angle of 30° from available IRFs at 20° and 40°.

 IRF Component Estimator Classes